 Carolina Theater

 It seats over 2,000 guests who flock to see any number of productions here, from films to concerts to plays.
 Check the schedule and go to see a show or simply to soak up the refurbished regal opulence of the space.
-It’s home to the Greensboro Ballet and puts on an annual production of the Wizard of Oz.
+It’s home to the Greensboro Ballet and puts on an annual production of The Wizard of Oz.

-- Address: 310 S Greene St, Greensboro, NC 27401 ( GPS )
+• Address: 310 S Greene St, Greensboro (GPS)

-- Hours : Monday -Friday : 12 pm -5: 00 pm
+• Hours: Monday -Friday: 12 pm -5: 00 pm

 Bog Garden

 The Bog Garden at Benjamin Park is the perfect quick escape from the crowds of the city streets.
 Steal away into the scenic surroundings of the local Carolina landscape.
-The expansive seven acres includes a charming half-mile boardwalk that winds through wild wetlands.
+The expansive seven acres include a charming half-mile boardwalk that winds through wild wetlands.

 It’s a natural preserve serving to protect native plants and animals.
 As such, it’s a beautiful place for some bird watching as you wander as well.
 You’ll find ferns, bamboo, wildflowers, and a tall cascading man-made waterfall among the bayou setting.

-- Hours: Monday- Friday : 8:00 am -5:00 pm
+• Hours: Monday- Friday: 8:00 am -5:00 pm

 The Elsewhere Collaborative

-One of the coolest things to do in Greensboro is a stop at the Elsewhere Collaborative.
+One of the best things to do in Greensboro is a stop at the Elsewhere Collaborative.
 A truly unique space, it’s a living nonprofit museum made from a lifetime amassment of memories.
 Browse through a permanent collection of trinkets and curiosities accumulated over decades from all over.

-The intent is to inspire visitors based on left behind items that all hold a special beauty and allure of their own.
+The intent is to inspire visitors based on left-behind items that all hold a special beauty and allure of their own.
 It’s often referred to as a thinking playground and functions as an international artist residency as well.
 There are over 600 works on display, honoring a truly integrative exploration of creativity.

-- Address: 606 South Elm Street, Greensboro, NC 27406 ( GPS )
+• Address: 606 South Elm Street, Greensboro (GPS)

-- Cost of Admission: Suggested donation per person : $5
+• Cost of Admission: Suggested donation per person: $5

 Greensboro Arboretum